arvimal/Corty/README.md

 It aims to be simple, and easy to use.
 It is a CLI application, and supports command auto-completion, colour-coded outputs etc.

-**NOTE:** Daisho is written in Python v3.

 ### 2. How does Daisho work?

+Daisho has a client-server architecture that communicates through a GraphQL API interface.

-Daisho runs on CLI as a simple [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) that waits for user input.
+The user interacts with the server through the daisho CLI, which is a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) interface that waits for user input.

 A help is printed each time `Daisho` starts.
-This lists the primary commands available for the user.
+This helps the user with a quick overview of the primary commands available.

-Since it supports command auto-completion, the secondary commands available under a primary, are listed.
-The `Tab` key cycles through these and `Enter` selects it.
-This ensures the user is never searching for the supported options, and reduce the

-Daisho uses MongoDB on the localhost, to store the user data.
+Command auto-completion is supported, and a TAB press cycles through each primary.
+The `Enter` key selects the command.
+Once the primary command is selected, a second TAB lists the secondary level of commands specific to the selected primary.

-The REPL ensures the connection to the back-end MongoDB server at start-up, and constantly checks it through a heart-beat signal.
+The server uses MongoDB as its database backend.
+While starting up, the client ensures that it has a proper connection to the server, as well as the MongoDB database.
+The connection is regularly checked through a heart-beat signal.

 ### 3. Installation